LulzSec6824/color_war/README.md

 - Sometimes it's better to reinforce your existing positions than to expand

 ## 🙏 Credits
-Developed as a Rust implementation of the classic Chain Reaction game concept.
+Developed as a practice Rust implementation of the classic Chain Reaction game concept.